 In general terms, liquidity is a measurement of our ability to meet our cash needs.
 Our objective in managing our liquidity is to maintain our ability to fund loan commitments, purchase securities, accommodate deposit withdrawals or repay other liabilities in accordance with their terms, without an adverse impact on our current or future earnings.
 Our liquidity strategy is guided by policies that are formulated and monitored by our ALCO and senior management, and which take into account the marketability of assets, the sources and stability of funding and the level of unfunded commitments.
 We regularly evaluate all of our various funding sources with an emphasis on accessibility, stability, reliability and cost-effectiveness.
-For the years ended December 31, 2018 and 2017, our principal source of funding has been our clients' deposits, supplemented by our short-term and long-term borrowings, primarily from our trust-preferred securities, securities sold under repurchase agreements, federal funds purchased and FHLB borrowings.
+For 2019 and 2018, our principal source of funding was client deposits, supplemented by our short-term and long-term borrowings, primarily from our trust-preferred securities, securities sold under repurchase agreements, federal funds purchased and FHLB borrowings.
 We believe that the cash generated from operations, our borrowing capacity and our access to capital resources are sufficient to meet our future operating capital and funding requirements.

-At December 31, 2018, we had the ability to generate approximately \$1.324 billion in additional liquidity through all of our available resources beyond our overnight funds sold position.
+At December 31, 2019, we had the ability to generate approximately \$1.282 billion in additional liquidity through all of our available resources beyond our overnight funds sold position.
 In addition to the primary borrowing outlets mentioned above, we also have the ability to generate liquidity by borrowing from the Federal Reserve Discount Window and through brokered deposits.
-We recognize the importance of maintaining liquidity and has developed a Contingent Liquidity Plan, which addresses various liquidity stress levels and our response and action based on the level of severity.
+We recognize the importance of maintaining liquidity and have developed a Contingent Liquidity Plan, which addresses various liquidity stress levels and our response and action based on the level of severity.
 We periodically test our credit facilities for access to the funds, but also understand that as the severity of the liquidity level increases certain credit facilities may no longer be available.
 We conduct quarterly liquidity stress tests and the results are reported to ALCO, MROC, EROC and the Board of Directors.
 We believe the liquidity available to us is sufficient to meet our ongoing needs.

 We also view our investment portfolio as a liquidity source and have the option to pledge securities in our portfolio as collateral for borrowings or deposits, and/or sell selected securities.
 Our portfolio consists of debt issued by the U.S. Treasury, U.S. governmental agencies, and municipal governments.
-The weighted-average maturity of our portfolio was 2.11 years at December 31, 2018 and had a net unrealized pre-tax loss of \$2.5 million in the AFS portfolio.
+The weighted-average maturity of our portfolio was 2.11 years at December 31, 2019 and had a net unrealized pre-tax gain of \$1.2 million in the AFS portfolio.

-Our average net overnight funds sold position (defined as funds sold plus interest-bearing deposits with other banks less funds purchased) was \$135.4 million during 2018 compared to an average net overnight funds sold position of \$190.0 million in 2017.
-The decrease in this position compared to the prior year reflected higher growth in both the investment and loan portfolios, partially offset by an increase in average deposits.
+Our average net overnight funds sold position (defined as funds sold plus interest-bearing deposits with other banks less funds purchased) was \$238.0 million in 2019 compared to an average net overnight funds sold position of \$135.4 million in 2018.
+The increase in this position in 2019 reflected strong deposit growth (primarily driven by noninterest bearing deposits) and runoff from the investment portfolio, partially offset by higher growth in the loan portfolio.